eliotmartin/emhomelab/content/posts/cloudflare-tunnel-and-reverse-proxy-setup.md

 You can read more about *Cloudflare's Tunnels* on [their website](https://www.cloudflare.com/en-gb/products/tunnel/), but importantly you can create a [free Cloudflare account](https://www.cloudflare.com/plans/free/) that allows you to create a Tunnel for no extra charge.

 You will need to setup a domain on cloudflares DNS service for the Tunnel to work, but the domain itself doesn't need to be registered with Cloudflare.
-I used one I bought from [Ionas for a quid](https://www.ionos.co.uk/domains/domain-names), but it works just as well with free domains.
+I used one I bought from [Ionas for £1.00](https://www.ionos.co.uk/domains/domain-names), but it works just as well with free domains.
 You will need to delgate Cloudflare as the authoritative DNS nameserver by replacing your domains original nameservers with ones provided by Cloudflare.

 ## NGINX Proxy Manager
 The other component of this solution is a reverse proxy server, specifically in this case NGINX Proxy Manager.  **A reverse proxy server**...